Human Resources Office

-- Due to the recent surge in COVID-19 cases and out of an abundance of caution, beginning Monday, August 9th the Town of Brookline will require all members of the public to wear face coverings while visiting Town buildings.
+- FACE COVERING: The Town of Brookline requires all members of the public to wear face coverings while visiting Town buildings.

 - Regardless of vaccination status, all Town staff must wear a face covering when interacting with members of the public and when they travel throughout common areas of the building (elevators, hallways, shared office space).
 Employees are not required to wear face coverings while working outdoors or at their work stations

-- Effective Monday, June 21 all town buildings opened to the public and appointments will be encouraged but not required
+- All town buildings are opened to the public and appointments will be encouraged but not required

 - EPAID SICK FORM: Click here for the Brookline COVID Leave FORM for temporary emergency paid leave as described above.